UTAlan/Sugar-User-Activity-Module/README.md

 **1.0.0 (2015-03-17)** - Initial release.

 ## Known Issues
-* Adding "Module", "Related Module", or "Related Name" to Search layout works, but searching by these fields results in 0 records returned.
+* ~~Adding "Module", "Related Module", or "Related Name" to Search layout works, but searching by these fields results in 0 records returned.~~ - Fixed 3/17/15

 ## Feature Requests
 * Compatibility with Sugar 7
 * Compatibility with Reports module
+* Ability to export records